Can you keep your car if you go Bankrupt

-- Options if your car is worth more than £1000
+- What are the options if it is worth more than £1000?

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-Can you keep your Car if you go Bankrupt?
+Is your car at risk if you go Bankrupt?

-Your car is not automatically sold if you go Bankrupt.
+Your car is not automatically at risk if you go Bankrupt.
 You will be able to keep it if certain criteria are met.
-The first is that its value must not be more than £1000 (£3000 in Scotland).
+The first is that its value must be no more than £1000.

-If your car is worth more than £1000 or you do not need it then the Official Receiver (OR) will ask you to sell it.
+If your car is worth more than £1000 and is not exempt for other reasons the Official Receiver (OR) must realise the difference.

-What are your options if your Car is worth more than £1000?
+Options if your Car is worth more than £1000

 If your car is worth more than £1000 you do have some options.
 The OR does not want to sell the vehicle for the sake of it.
 They simply need to realise any value in it over £1000.

-Can you sell your Car before going Bankrupt?
+Can you sell your vehicle before going Bankrupt?

 If your car is worth more than £1000 you could sell it before going bankrupt.
 The advantage of this is that you remain in control of the cash you make from the sale.